 More information about the Jackrabbit program can be found at SFQ or Cross Country Canada (Bunnyrabbits and Jackrabbits)

-- Season and Lesson Start TimesFor Bunny and Jackrabbits: First lesson occurs at the beginning of January and typically a session last 8-10 sessions, depending on snow.
+- Season and Lesson Start TimesFor Bunny and Jackrabbits: First lesson occurs at the beginning of January and typically a season lasts 8 sessions, depending on snow.

-Bunnyrabbit and Jackrabbit Saturday or Sunday at 1:00.
-Check back for details.
+Bunnyrabbit and Jackrabbit Saturday at 3pm or Sunday at 1pm.
 Length of Lesson

 Bunnyrabbit :1 hour